 SEOUL * CHUNCHEON * NAMISEOM * SOKCHO (B)(L)(D)

 This morning, we'll travel to Chuncheon, capital of Gangwon Province, located in a basin formed by the Soyang and Han Rivers.
 The area is noted for its small river islands and is where the resort island of Namiseom is located.
 We'll visit this romantic island by ferry, best known as the filming location of the popular Korean drama "Winter Sonata".
 Take a photo of the scene where Bae Yoon-Joon and Choi Ji-Woo held hands as they walked slowly down Metasequoia Path.
-Our journey continues on passing by Seoraksan National Park, Korea's most popular national park to Sokcho, a coastal city in Gangwon Province.
+Our journey continues on passing by Seoraksan National Park to Sokcho, a coastal city in Gangwon Province.
 We'll visit the charming Abai Village, crossing a small river on a hand drawn ferry called a 'gaetbae'.
-This tiny village once served as scenery for the filming of the popular TV drama series "Autumn in my Heart".
+This tiny village once served as scenery for the popular TV drama series "Autumn in my Heart".
 We will spend the night at a beautiful hotel in Sokcho, the gateway to Seoraksan National Park.

 SOKCHO * SEORAKSAN NATIONAL PARK * DAEGWALLYEONG (B)(L)(D)

-We'll proceed to the main entrance of Seoraksan National Park and ride a cable car to the top of scenic Mt.
+We'll proceed to the main entrance of Seoraksan National Park, Korea's most popular national park.
+We'll ride a cable car to the top of scenic Mt.
 Seoraksan - the highest mountain in the Taebaek mountain range, often referred to as the 'Alps of Asia'.
 The breathtaking scenery of this mountain encompasses granite peaks, lush green valleys, dense forests, and glorious waterfalls.
-Enjoy the spectacular scenery of autumn-colored leaves as we climb to the top to view Gwongeumseong Fortress, an area surrounding a wide stone site.
+Weather permitting, enjoy the spectacular scenery of autumn-colored leaves as we climb to the top to view Gwongeumseong Fortress, an area surrounding a wide stone site.
 The fortress is believed to have been named after two generals, Kwon and Gum, who built it in preparation for a war during the Silla period.
-We'll continue on to overnight at a beautiful ski resort in the township of Daegwallyeong, a mountain pass in the Taebaek Mountains.
+We'll continue on to overnight at a beautiful ski resort in the township of Daegwallyeong, named after an important mountain pass in the Taebaek Mountains.